-Attendance Works
+Attendance Matters

-Children suffer academically if they are absent from school.
+Children suffer academically, socially and emotionally if they are absent from school.

 All absence represents lost opportunities to learn.

 Studies show children who miss too many days in their early education struggle academically in later years.

 The Reception Year starts the habit of good attendance for your child and a good work ethic that can stay with them for life.